Unconventional Saree Trends To Watch Out

 Saree, popularly known as the ‘6 yards’, has been a part of Indian culture for centuries.
 Originating from the Indus valley civilization in 2800–1800 BC, sarees have gone through several transformations with time.
 Yet the saree is only growing in popularity.
 In fact, the Indian saree market is expected to grow by 6% over the next three years to touch ₹61,700 crores.

 From fabric to embroidery, from prints to borders, from blouses to the drape, you’ll be amazed looking at the variety you can get by just scrolling through options online at Nihal Fashions.
-If you are confused between different trends in Indian dresses and are not sure which one is the right one for you, then here are some options you consider to stay on trend.
+If you are confused between different trends in Indian women clothes and are not sure which one is the right one for you, then here are some options you consider to stay on trend.

 - Organza Silk Saree Paired With A Belt

 Silk sarees, also known as ‘Kora sarees’ exude a timeless charm originating from the southern parts of India.
-These sarees garnered a lot of popularity after Organza Silk lehengas became a rage at Lakmé Fashion Week summer/resort 2019.
+These Indian designer sarees garnered a lot of popularity after Organza Silk lehengas became a rage at Lakmé Fashion Week summer/resort 2019.

 You can give this saree an unconventional look by pairing it with a metallic belt that further allows you to flaunt your curves and give it a great shape.
 Keep the jewellery extremely minimal so that the focus stays on the way you’ve styled your saree.